HeardLibrary/digital-scholarship/script/python/inout.md

 # File Input and Output

-Although you can have a lot of fun playihg around with Python by just hard-coding information within the script, the ability to let Python work hard for you depends a lot on having ways to get large amounts of information in and out of the script.
+Although you can have a lot of fun playing around with Python by just hard-coding information within the script, the ability to let Python work hard for you depends a lot on having ways to get large amounts of information in and out of the script.
 We have already seen a simple way to get data into a script from a user: the `input()` function.
 The `input()` function stops the execution of the program and waits for the user to enter some information.
 We have also seen an example of a simple way to get data out of a script: the `print()` function, which displays something on the screen in the Shell window.
 Here's an example of how we can use the two functions:

 ```python
 yourName = input("What's your name? ")